ourpalace/ourcord/README.md

 # ✨ ourcord ✨

+## About

+Ourcord is a new and alternative discord library for js that focuses on speed and simplicity while retaining low level functions of the discord API
 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-6-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->